I Have Hip Pain After a Car Accident—What Now?

 Having a full medical evaluation by a qualified treatment provider will help ensure that you get the care you need.

-After you visit the emergency room or a physician, your next call should be to an experienced New Jersey car accident lawyer.
+After you visit the emergency room or a physician, your next call should be to a car accident lawyer.

 If someone else caused your accident, an attorney can help you pursue justice and compensation from the at-fault party.

-The compassionate personal injury attorneys of O’Connor, Parsons, Lane & Noble fight to get our clients the results they deserve from any type of injury, including a hip injury after a car accident.
+The attorneys of O’Connor, Parsons, Lane & Noble fight to get our clients the results they deserve from any type of injury, including a hip injury after a car accident.

 Why Car Accidents Often Result in Severe Hip Injuries